Navigation: Program use >

 By default (after installation), the program has not any data sources configured.
-If the list of data sources on the toolbar is empty, then the program will ask you to add new configuration.
+If the list of data sources on the toolbar is empty, then the program will ask you to add a new configuration.
 Otherwise, the program will fill in the list of data sources and try to start logging of data sources configured.
-Yes, of course, all your settings are being saved while exiting from the program and loaded while the program start.
+Yes, of course, all your settings are being saved while exiting from the program and loaded during the program start.

 Step 1.
 Configure one or more data sources.

-Click the "Add configuration" button on the toolbar with big green plus and choose communication parameters for your device.
+Click the "Add configuration" button on the toolbar with a big green plus and choose communication parameters for your device.
 The "COM Port settings" tab of the "Configuration options" dialog lets you configure your settings.